youtube/cobalt/src/cobalt/webdriver_benchmarks/tests/README.md

 Each file should contain a set of tests in Python "unittest" format.

-All tests in all of the files in this directory will be run on the build system.
+All tests in all of the files included within "all.py" will be run on the build system.
 Results can be recorded in the build results database.

 To run an individual test, simply execute a script directly (or run all of them via "all.py").
 Platform configuration will be inferred from